UEFA Nations League: Anthem

 The official anthem of the UEFA Nations League was recorded with the Netherlands Radio Philharmonic Orchestra and Choir, singing in Latin.
 It is a mix of classical and electronic music, and is played when the players are entering the field of play, in television sequences and for ceremonial purposes.
 The composers are Giorgio Tuinfort and Franck van der Heijden.

 Seasons

 Each season of the UEFA Nations League is played in a typical UEFA competition season format: the league phase (or "group stage") in the first half of the season from September to November, and the knockout phase in the second half of the season in March (League A quarter-finals and promotion/relegation play-offs), and June (semifinals and finals of League A) respectively, meaning a UEFA Nations League champion is crowned every two years.
-An exception was made in the 2022–23 season when the league phase was played in June and September 2022, due to the 2022 FIFA World Cup played in Qatar at the end of the year.
+An exception was made in the 2022–23 season when the league phase was played in June and September 2022, because the 2022 FIFA World Cup was held in Qatar at the end of the year.